hulmanlab/webpage/_members/manuel-thomasen.md

   github: ManuThomasen
 ---

-Manuel has a background in sport science and is currently pursuing a masters degree in data science.
-He got involved in studies involving football analytics using wearable sensors during his studies, which sparked his interest in data science.
-He contributed to a few published articles on this topic.
-Manuel has a curious mindset and he is highly interested in doing research in the health domain.
-He will support the lab's work both via contributing to research projects and also with responsibilities in communication to the public.
+Manuel has a background in sport science and data science and has been involved in studies involving football analytics using optical tracing.
+In his PhD, he works on developing deep learning models for risk prediction of diabetes complication, such as cardiovascular disease, neuropathy and diabetes distress, based on voice and vocal biomarkers.

+Supervisor team

+Adam Hulman, Associate Professor & Senior Data Scientist, Steno Diabetes Center Aarhus Guy Fargherazzi, Director of Department of Precision Health, Deep Digital Phenotyping Research Unit Christian Stevns Hansen, post.doc researcher at Steno Diabetes Center Copenhagen

+The PhD project is funded by the Danish Data Science Academy and Danish Diabetes and Endocring Academy